michalbe/tv-series/readme.md

 ## My TV Shows List
 This is the list of all the TV series I've been watching since February 2008.
 I probably forget about some of them, so I'll update this list in near future.
 In the meantime - help me find some new interesting titles!
-If you want to propose something, just fork this repo and send pull request with the list updated.
+If you want to propose something, just fork this repo and send pull request with the list updated in [TV Shows to consider](https://github.com/michalbe/tv-series/blob/master/readme.md#tv-shows-to-consider) part.
 Thanks in advance!

 ###### If I didn't watched all of the episodes, I put the total episodes numbers next to the number of those I watched.